 MEC recommends these steps be conducted once a month.
-Also refer to the Department of Transportation (DOT) CFR49 Sections 180.416 and 180 Appendix A and B which specify monthly maintenance and inspection tests for cargo tank service internal valves and their actuation controls.
+Also refer to the Department of Transportation (DOT) CFR 49 Sections 180.416 and 180 Appendix A and B which specify monthly maintenance and inspections tests for cargo tank service internal valves and their actuation controls.

-- Regularly inspect the operating lever to see that it operates freely and that there is no leakage around the stub shaft.
-If there is leakage or sticking, the packing should be replaced, see "Disassembly" section. - 2.
-Check for tight closure of the valve seal.
+- Inspect the operating lever to see that it operates freely and that there is no leakage around the retainer nut.
+If there is sticking or leakage, replace the packing and bushings. - Check for tight closure of the seat seals.
 Any detected leakage, which is normally caused by seal wear or dirt, scale or debris embedded in the seal, requires that the internal valve be removed from service and repaired.
 Repair most often requires the replacement of valve seals.
 To check for leakage: - a.
 Close the internal valve and exhaust downstream pressure.
 Close the first valve downstream from the internal valve, and note any pressure buildup, using a pressure gauge, between the closed valve and the internal valve.
 If piping is cold, allow it to warm to ambient temperature. - b.
 Refer to CFR 49 Section 180 Appendix B for Meter Creep Test Methods. - All operating controls should be inspected, cleaned and oiled.
 The controls should be checked to see that they fully open but not over travel the internal valve operating lever and operate freely to close the valve. - Standard construction internal valves must be removed if the container is to be steam cleaned.
 Heat can damage the valve's seats and seals. - Standard construction internal valves are not designed for water service.
 Immediately after a container is hydrostatically tested, remove all water and allow the container to thoroughly dry out.